COVID-19 lab leak theory: Media reports

+Science educationalist Heslley Machado Silva describes the idea of a China-produced virus as part of "xenophobic social network crusade" akin to a far-fetched movie scenario, which has nevertheless garnered many millions of internet adherents.
+Silva raises a plea for the pandemic to be a time for humanity to become "better and not an opportunity to foment hatred".

 After May 2021, some media organizations softened previous language that described the laboratory leak theory as "debunked" or a "conspiracy theory".
 However, the prevailing scientific view remained that while an accidental leak was possible, it was highly unlikely.